MartinBradbury/MEB-Testing/README.md

 ### Owners Site Goals

 *	Show the owners journey into amateur photography.
-*	Portray owners’ passion for landscape/wildlife photography.
+*	Portray owners passion for landscape/wildlife photography.
 *	Connect people with a passion for landscape/wildlife photography.
 *	Provide information / education on the species photographed.
 *	Provide information / education on the landscapes photographed.
-*	Allow for comments on owner’s work.
+*	Allow for comments on owners work.
 *	Allow for comments on upcoming projects.
 *	Provide useful links to support other amateur photographers.